We are currently recruiting both children and adults to take part in our research. Complete an online form to join.

 By adding your details to our database, we will be able to contact you with information about studies that you or your child may be eligible for.
 You can then decide whether or not you would like to take part.

-In addition to obtaining data from individuals with a diagnosis of autism spectrum conditions (ASC), we need to be able to compare the results to those obtained from individuals without a diagnosis of ASC.
-Therefore you, or your child, can also contribute to our research even if you (or they) don't have a diagnosis of ASC.
+In addition to obtaining data from Autistic individuals (who are diagnosed or self-identify) we often need to be able to compare the results to those obtained from individuals who are not Autistic.
+Therefore you, or your child, can also contribute to our research even if you (or they) are not Autistic.

 Information on studies open for recruitment will be linked here when available.

-Volunteering to take part in our research can be online or could require a visit to our lab.
-Our lab is located in the department of Psychology, at the University of Sheffield.
-Our experience is that volunteers really enjoy their testing session, and find it exciting and fun to be part of a research project.
+Volunteering to take part in our research can be online or could require a visit to The University of Sheffield.
+We are based in the School of Psychology (ICOSS building), at the University of Sheffield.
+Our experience is that volunteers really enjoy participating and find it exciting and fun to be part of a research project.

 Working on cognitive tasks, often on the computer, eg looking for targets on the screen (eg a red triangle) and pressing a button when you’ve seen it.